 However, moisture cured paints are available.
 These paints are specifically formulated for application in damp and humid conditions; reference should be made to the manufacturer’s data sheets for details of limiting conditions of application.

 With modern high performance coatings, correct application has become increasingly important to achieve the intended performance.
 Industry has recognised this and established a training and certification scheme for paint applicators (ICATS – Industrial Coating Applicator Training Scheme).
-ICATS registration has subsequently become a mandatory requirement for work on Highways Agency and Network Rail bridges.
+ICATS registration (or to an equivalent scheme) has subsequently become a mandatory requirement for work on National Highways and Network Rail bridges.

 ICATS is owned by the Institute of Corrosion and operated through Correx Ltd., a wholly owned subsidiary of the Institute.
 The scheme has a mandatory Basic Unit 'Industrial Coating Applicator' that comprises 6 modules: